KieronKretschmar/MentorGG_RabbitCommunicationLib/README.md

 When creating a service you need to define at least one TransferModel that implements `ITransferModel`, this is used for serialization and de-serialization of data.

-There are two models used, `TConsumeModel` and `TProduceModel` for message consumtion and production respectively.
+TransferModel types are referred to as `TConsumeModel` and `TProduceModel` for message consumption and production, respectively.

 ---

 ## Usage

-### 1. Establish a connection with a RabbitMQ Server.
+### Establish a connection with a RabbitMQ Server.

 A connection that implements `IQueueConnection` is required for all services - For standard use, instantiating the `QueueConnection` in `/helpers` is sufficient.